kanjieater/SubPlz/readme.md

    ├── NeoOtaku Uprising EP00.mkv
    └── NeoOtaku Uprising EP01.avi
 ```
 1. List the directories you want to run this on.
-The `-d` parameter can multiple files to process like: `subplz gen -d "/mnt/d/NeoOtaku Uprising The Anime" --model large-v3`
+The `-d` parameter can multiple files to process like: `subplz gen -d "/mnt/d/NeoOtaku Uprising The Anime" --model turbo`
-2. Run `subplz gen -d "<full folder path>" --model large-v3` using something like `/mnt/d/sync/NeoOtaku Uprising The Anime`.
+2. Run `subplz gen -d "<full folder path>" --model turbo` using something like `/mnt/d/sync/NeoOtaku Uprising The Anime`.
 Large models are highly recommended for `gen` (unlike `sync`)
 3. From there, use a video player like MPV or Plex.
 You can also use `--lang-ext az` to set a language you wouldn't otherwise need as a designated "AI subtitle", and use it as a fallback when sync doesn't work or you don't have existing subtitles already

 ### Batch